 1. Ask the Important Question

-But if that’s not enough incentive, what if we told you that you could actually get some freebies?
-In cities such as New York and Denver, Christmas trees are mulched, and the remaining material is made available to the public free of charge.
-Your community may also offer to redistribute the mulch to residents, saving you money on garden supplies in the spring.
+Plus, when you recycle your tree, you may actually get some freebies.
+In cities such as New York, Denver, and Austin, Christmas trees are mulched, and the remaining material is made available to the public free of charge.
+Your community may also offer the tree mulch to residents, saving you money on garden supplies in the spring.

 2. Be Timely